eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/content-type-header/post-todos-json.md

 title: API Challenges Solution For - POST todos create todo with JSON
 seo_title: Solution: POST todos create with JSON | API Challenges
 description: How to solve API challenge POST todos JSON.
 Creating a todo with JSON format.
-seo_description: Use this walkthrough to solve POST todos create todo with with request setup, key headers, and expected status codes so you can complete the challenge.
+seo_description: Create a todo with JSON by setting Content-Type and Accept to application/json, posting a valid payload, and confirming challenge completion.
 next_challenge: /apichallenges/solutions/content-type-header/post-todos-415
 schema_howto_steps: Create a POST request to /todos||Include X-CHALLENGER so the challenge is tracked in your current session||Set the Accept header to the required media type and verify response format||Send a valid JSON payload that matches the field and content constraints
 showads: true